joepechacek/Get_Clean_Data/run_analysis - Codebook.md

 R session for the script to locate and use the data files.
 If you are not sure what the current working directory is, call `getwd()` from the R prompt (>).

-- 'features.txt'
+- features.txt
-- 'activity_labels.txt'
+- activity_labels.txt
-- 'X_train.txt'
+- X_train.txt
-- 'y_train.txt'
+- y_train.txt
-- 'subject_train.txt'
+- subject_train.txt
-- 'X_test.txt'
+- X_test.txt
-- 'y_test.txt'
+- y_test.txt
-- 'subject_test.txt'
+- subject_test.txt

 The user of the script does not need to perform any additional preparations to the data other than ensure the above listed files are contained in the current working directory.
-DO NOT CHANGE THE FILES.
+DO NOT change the file names or content of the files.

 ### Dataset Variables